endor/kettu/README.md

 It is recommended to set the TRANSMISSION_WEB_HOME environment variable to the root path of this web client.
 Then you just need to open the location to the transmission web server (e.g. localhost:9091) and it will work.

+### On Mac OS X, using a (pre-v2.0) nightly
+In the current (pre-v2.0) nightlies on the mac, you can simply drop kettu in the Transmission Application Support folder and rename it web (~/Library/Application Support/Transmission/web/).
+The next time you start Transmission, it will use kettu.

 ## Goals
 * Usage should be as simple as possible
 * Try out new features that older browsers may not support